 You will learn from each experience and if you make a mistake in how you handled an issue, apologize to your client and move forward.
 It is all part of running a barn and learning to run it professionally.
 Treating your clients with respect is all part of it.
 Getting your boarders to clean up after themselves is not difficult but it needs to start with the barn owner.
 Remember with everything you do, do it with honesty, integrity and treat your clients with respect.
 You will be surprised at the wonderful results and how it will change your barn in so many great ways.

 If you are new to my blog, then welcome!
-If you would like to learn more about horse barn management in a very real and honest book, please check out my newest book, "The Total Horse Barn Management Makeover."
-It is I believe the most complete barn management book out there that deals with the barn owner, manager and client relationship.
-I believe this book will help you in so many ways dealing with the issues you will come across at your barn.
+If you would like to learn more about horse barn management in a very real and honest book, please check out my newest book, "A Step By Step Guide To Starting And Running A Successful Horse Boarding Business."
+It is the most complete barn management book out there that deals with the barn owner, manager and client relationship.
+This book will give you a solid foundation for your boarding business and help you in so many ways with the issues you will come across at your barn.
+I am thrilled that this book is making its way into equine programs across the country.

 I wish you many blessings in your horse business,